Topologically protected strongly-correlated states of photons: Abstract

 \section{Abstract}

-Hybrid photonic nanostructures allow to engineer novel interesting states of light.
-One recent example of that are topological photonic crystals where nontrivial Berry phase of photonic band structure gives rise to topologically protected unidirectionally-propagating (chiral) edge states of photons.
-Here we demonstrate that by coupling an array of emitters to the chiral photonic edge state one can create collective strongly - correlated states of photons in a highly controllable way.
-These correlated states are topologically protected and have a number of remarkable universal properties.
-Namely, an outcome of scattering does not depend on the position of emitters and is given only by the universal numbers, zeroes of Laguerre polynomials; correlation functions demonstrate clear even-odd effect and the result of scattering off a system is robust with respect to inhomogeneous broadening.
+Hybrid photonic nanostructures allow the engineering of novel interesting states of light.
+One recent example is topological photonic crystals where a nontrivial Berry phase of the photonic band structure gives rise to topologically protected unidirectionally-propagating (chiral) edge states of photons.
+Here we demonstrate that by coupling an array of emitters to the chiral photonic edge state one can create strongly correlated states of photons in a highly controllable way.
+These are topologically protected and have a number of remarkable universal properties: The outcome of scattering does not depend on the positions of emitters and is given only by universal numbers, the zeroes of Laguerre polynomials; two-photon correlation functions manifest a well-pronounced even-odd effect with respect to the number of emitters, and the result of scattering is robust with respect to fluctuations in the emitters' transition frequencies.